lakejs/lake-docs/guide/index.md

 * **Straightforward**: Lake strives to reduce the complexity of its code architecture, using native browser features as much as possible, and providing a simple and intuitive programming interface.

 * **High performance**: Lake works well with huge content.
-You can also cleanly copy and paste huge content from HTML page, Microsoft Word, Google Docs and more with high speed.
+You can also cleanly copy and paste huge content from HTML page, Microsoft Word, Google Docs and more at high speed.

 * **Stability**: Lake uses extensive test cases to ensure its stability.
 All of its features have been carefully tested.

-* **Easy customization**: Lake's interface and data model are based on the DOM.
+* **Easy customization**: The interface and data model are extensions built on the DOM, rather than creating a completely new model.
 This means you can do anything that can be done in the DOM.